Faceted Search

-Fuzzy matching finds approximate matches in data, accounting for errors and variations using algorithms like Levenshtein distance.
-It's vital for tasks like data cleaning and record linkage.
-Semantic search focuses on understanding query intent and context using NLP and AI.
+Fuzzy matching finds approximate matches in data by accounting for errors and variations, using algorithms like Levenshtein distance.
+It’s essential for data cleaning, record linkage, and enhancing search accuracy in AI applications.

 Fuzzy matching is a search technique used to find approximate matches to a query rather than exact matches.
 It allows for variations in spelling, formatting, or even minor errors in the data.
 This method is particularly useful when dealing with unstructured data or data that may contain inconsistencies.
 Fuzzy matching is commonly applied in tasks like data cleaning, record linkage, and text retrieval, where an exact match may not be possible due to errors or variations in the data.